Lee Chih-Kung

-Personal background
+Lee Chih-Kung (C.K.
+Lee; 李世光 (Lǐ Shìguāng); born October 1959) is a Taiwanese applied physicist and engineer.
+He is a distinguished professor of electronics engineering at National Taiwan University.

+Early life and education

+Lee was born in Taipei, Taiwan, and has three brothers: Howard, Adam, and Ben.
+His parents were Lee Wen-hsiung and Lee Shu-lien.

+Lee graduated from National Taiwan University with a Bachelor of Science (B.S.) in civil engineering in 1981.
+As an undergraduate, he won two engineering contests for papers on the fire protection of high-rise buildings and the analysis of dams.

-Lee received his B.S. degree in civil engineering from National Taiwan University in 1981.
-After serving his two years mandatory military service in Taiwan's Air Force, he continued his graduate studies with a fellowship at Cornell University in New York, where he received a M.S. and Ph.D., majoring in theoretical & applied mechanics, with a minor in physics.
-During his PhD studies at Cornell, he developed piezoelectric modal sensors and actuators.
-This innovation was important in the control of flexible structures as it resolved modal spillover.
+After completing two years of military service in the Republic of China Air Force, Lee pursued graduate studies in the United States on a fellowship at Cornell University, where he earned a Master of Science (M.S.) in 1984 under Yih-Hsing Pao and his Ph.D. in theoretical mechanics, applied mechanics, and applied physics in 1987.
+As a doctoral student at Cornell, he developed piezoelectric modal sensors and actuators.
+His dissertation, completed under Professor Francis C. Moon, was titled, "Piezoelectric laminates for torsional and bending modal control: theory and experiment".

+Career

 In 1987, Lee joined IBM's Almaden Research Center in San Jose, California, as a research staff member and later as a staff to the IBM ARC Laboratory Director.
 His research work at IBM was primarily on the interdisciplinary areas related to magnetic disk drives, optoelectronic systems, metrology systems and piezoelectric systems.
-He was awarded an IBM Outstanding Technical Achievement Award for his work on reducing the thermal track mis-registration of the 3.5 inch, 320 MByte, IBM 0661 hard disk file, a highly profitable commercial product at that time.
+He was awarded an IBM Outstanding Technical Achievement Award for his work on reducing the thermal track mis-registration of the 3.5 inch, 320 MB, IBM 0661 hard disk file, a highly profitable commercial product at that time.
 He received two distinguished Invention Awards for his inventions and patents on laser encoders, nanometer fly height measurement systems, piezoelectric strain rate gages, and acceleration rate sensors for early shock arrival.

-His younger brother is Howard Lee.